Quick Overview: Our Top 5 Picks for Budget Trail Cameras

-This camera features a camouflage tree design that helps to blend it into any surrounding and hide in plain sight.
+This camera features a camouflage tree design that helps to blend it into any surroundings and hide in plain sight.
 This feature is what makes it popular among hunting enthusiasts.
-Another selling point is 10 MP resolution and trigger speed less than 1 second.
+Another selling point is 10 MP resolution and trigger speed of less than 1 second.

 The casing of the camera is sturdier than usual, as it protects both the lens and IR filter.
 This camera is strong enough to withstand harsh weather conditions as it is built to last long.
 It is a flagship model, which means that the company is going to make improvements to it and launch the next-generation model.

 It is another best trail camera for the money by Moultrie, which lives up to its title and provides users with a much better view of the field as compared to other cameras.
 This 8 MP camera comes with three types of motion sensors that cover a 150-degree angle.
 Anything creature that even remotely crosses its path will be captured, thus, offering you greater placement options when installing the camera.

 What makes it unique is its combination of amazing features as it offers system customization options, time-lapse, video, and photo editing options.
 With its five different operational modes, you have the option of choosing the perfect model for a specific project.
 It comes with a camouflage tree case to let the camera blend in with the surroundings.